 Step 2: Readiness assessment

-Tell your SW/DPO that you would like to live in a SILP and have the foster care money sent directly to you.
-The SW/DPO must conduct a readiness assessment BEFORE you are eligible to move into a SILP.
-The assessment focuses on whether you are “ready” to live on your own.
-If you disagree with the SW/DPO decision, tell your attorney and/or Judge.
-Examples of readiness assessment topics include:
+Tell your social worker or probation officer that you would like to live in a SILP and have the foster care money sent directly to you.
+The social worker or probation officer must conduct a readiness assessment BEFORE you move in to a SILP.
+The assessment focuses on whether you are ready to live on your own.
+If you disagree with their decision, tell your attorney.
+During the assessment, they will ask you questions like these:

-- Finances: Do you have a financial plan?
+- Do you have a financial plan?
 Do you have a bank account?

-- Daily tasks: Can you manage your own healthcare?
+- Can you manage your own healthcare?
 Do laundry?
 Buy groceries?

-In addition to the readiness assessment, the SW/DPO must inspect the home to make sure it meets basic health and safety standards (i.e. running water, electricity, etc.).
+In addition to the readiness assessment, the social worker or probation officer must inspect the home to make sure it meets basic health and safety standards (i.e. running water, electricity, etc.).
 You must be at the inspection to learn if there are problems that can be fixed.
 If you are living in a dorm or other college housing, it is automatically approved and does not need to be assessed.
 Funding does not start until after the housing has been inspected and approved.

 - Stay in contact/be available

-- Stay in touch with your SW/DPO to coordinate the inspection visit.
-Never sign a lease or make a deposit without first checking with your SW/DPO to make sure you are approved for the SILP.
+- Stay in touch to coordinate the inspection visit.
+Never sign a lease or make a deposit without first checking to make sure you are approved for the SILP.

-- Expect your first SILP payment to take 4 to 6 weeks to arrive.
-You should have enough in your savings to cover 3 months rent because SILP takes time to kick in.
+- Expect your first SILP payment to take about six weeks to arrive.
+You should have enough in your savings to cover three months rent because SILP takes time to kick in.
 If sharing rent or renting a room, make sure your part of the rent is fair so you have money for food and other expenses.